Table of Contents

 These policies only guarantee stable premiums and coverage for part of the term.
 After that, premiums and coverage could fluctuate.
 Keep an eye out for a provision like this in your policy.

 Usually, these policies are provided by employers.
-Rather than an individual being the policyholder, it is a group of people.
+Rather than an individual being the policyholder, it is the employer or organization paying the premiums.
 There are other ways to get a group life insurance policy outside of getting it through an employer.

 What type of term life insurance is best?

-While this depends on your personal scenario and circumstances, we typically recommend a guaranteed level term life insurance policy with a term of 20 years.
-This means that the premiums and death benefit are guaranteed to stay the same for the entire 20 years — as long as you pay the premiums on time.
+The best choice depends on your personal scenario and circumstances.
+However, we typically recommend a guaranteed level term life insurance policy with a term of 20 years.
+As long as you pay the premiums on time, the premiums and death benefit will stay the same for the entire 20 years.
+That means guaranteed level term life insurance policies are dependable and consistent.

 Best Term Life Insurance Companies